Lewuathe/lewuathe.github.io/_posts/2017-09-11-the-ending-of-website.markdown

 ## Never ending website

 20~30 years has passed since internet had been widely used.
 There are amazingly a lot of website around the world.
 Some are actively maintained, the others are ruined.
-Some are be able to reached from Google first page, the others are not.
+Some are able to be reached from the Google first page, the others are not.
 Some are popular, others are not.
 But all websites have their own history and maintainers.
-The end of the history won't come even after the maintainer has died.
+Now I found the end of the history won't come even after the maintainer has died.
 Because there are readers on that website.
 Even if the server is stopped, the website will keep living in PDF or in your heart.

 I hope I can write such a website.